utk9/NoteShare/README.md

 # NoteShare
-Web app for student to easily share notes built using MEAN stack .
+Web app for students to easily share notes built using MEAN stack .